top of page

 Windows: Part 3

-There comes a moment when orientations shift as it is not from outside that observation happens anymore, but from inside, from the immovable window.
+There comes a moment when orientations shift, as it is not from outside that observation happens anymore, but from inside, from the immovable window.
 In paintings such as ‘Goethe at the Window’ (1787) by Johann Heinrich Tischbein, ‘Woman at a Window’ (1822) by Caspar David Friedrich, or ‘Early Morning’ (1858) by Moritz von Schwind, subjects are seen from behind, gazing out of an open window while details of trees, mountains or buildings are barely visible through them, as the painters are more concerned with the interiors.
-In Gustave Caillebotte’s impressionist paintings, we begin to see details of Parisian streets from balconies, yet the entire spectacle seen by the subject is still not shown to us.
+Later on, in Gustave Caillebotte’s impressionist paintings, we begin to see details of Parisian streets from balconies, yet the entire spectacle seen by the subject is still not shown to us.

 More recently, in the last decade, Canadian painter Shaun Downey depicted lonely, contemplative women in their apartments, some looking through windows in serene and elegant compositions either focused on specific elements happening outside, sometimes even using binoculars, or simply allowing their mind to wander freely, probably consumed by their own thoughts in this lonesome activity of introspective nature.
-Before Downey, American painter Edward Hopper captured remarkable urban scenes that convey the loneliness of his subjects.
+Before Downey, American painter Edward Hopper captured memorable urban scenes that convey the loneliness of his subjects.
 During the Covid-19 crisis, his painting ‘Cape Cod Morning’ (1950) was widely shared on social media, portraying a tense woman looking out a bay window, inciting the viewer to contemplate the uncertainties that might come in such isolated place—the fear of an unknown virus.
 When only half of a story is shown to us, suppositions grow stronger in the imaginative mind.

-Beyond the subjects, their interiors and their internal experiences, we definitely want to know what people actually see from their windows, and it is with the advent of photography that the spectacle of the city was further unveiled.With a view on Washington Square Park from his 12th floor, photographer André Kertész captured fragments of city life from 1952 until his death in 1985.
-Similarly, from 1958 to 1985, photographer Ruth Orkin embarked on a comparable project from her 15th-floor apartment at 65 Central Park West in New York.
+Beyond the subjects, their interiors and their internal experiences, we definitely want to know what people actually see from their windows, and it is with the advent of photography that the spectacle of the city was further unveiled.With a view on Washington Square Park from his 12th floor, photographer André Kertész captured fragments of city life from 1952 until his death in 1985, while from 1958 to 1985, photographer Ruth Orkin embarked on a comparable project from her 15th-floor apartment at 65 Central Park West in New York.
 They were both far enough from the ground to broaden their scope yet close enough to enter in people’s intimacy, capturing the parks and their near-by urban life.
 The unique vantage point offered by a window invites us to contemplate and engage with the view in a more attentive way, even more when this interaction happens every day.

 By carrying this logic far beyond, one could capture mundanity with its cycles by choosing a static constant that would always be present, as Ukrainian photographer Yevgeniy Kotenko did by photographing a local park bench for a decade, from 2007 to 2017.
-The bench was visible from the kitchen window of his parent’s fourth floor apartment in Kiev, allowing him to document its lively encounters with people.
+The bench was visible from the kitchen window of his parent’s fourth floor apartment in Kiev, allowing him to document its encounters with people.
 Further, aside from capturing urban life, one must not overlook the window itself as a physical element with its own shape and materiality, which stands between the viewer and the outside world, as photographer Josef Sudek, for example, developed in a series of photographs taken of his studio window in Prague, from 1940 to 1954.
-The book titled ‘The window of my studio’ not only documents what happens through the window but also presents the changes in its appearance over time, from clear glass to frosted or water-dappled glass, depending on the days.
+The book titled ‘The window of my studio’ not only documents what happens through the window but also presents the changes in its appearance over time, from clear glass to frosted or water-dappled, depending on the days.

 Drying racks, benches and a playground area seen from my bathroom window